metaparticle-io/metaparticle-www/content/tutorials/python.md

 ## Replicating and exposing on the web.
 As a final step, consider the task of exposing a replicated service on the internet.
-To do this, we're going to expand our usage of the `@containerize` tag.
+To do this, we're going to expand our usage of the `@Containerize` tag.
 First we will add a `replicas` field, which will specify the number of replicas.
 Second we will set our execution environment to `metaparticle` which will launch the service into the currently configured Kubernetes environment.